alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

  4. Run `sh setup/deploy.sh <YourS3BucketName>`
  5. Run `sh setup/create-stack.sh` to create the cloudformation stack
  6. Wait for the cloudformation to finish (takes approx. 6 minutes).
 You will find the web URL in the output section of the cloudformation stack.

+You can also use the following link to deploy the latest version : [Build it on AWS](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=OpsAutomator&templateURL=https://s3.amazonaws.com/alfal-awsbootcamp-datagen/cloudformation.json)

 ## Deploy it locally